The Kashmir Files: Plot

-In 1989–90 Kashmir, Islamic militants storm and banish Kashmiri Hindu Pandits from the Kashmir valley using the slogans Raliv Galiv ya Chaliv ("convert (to Islam), leave or die") and Al-Safa Batte Dafa ("with god's grace whole Kashmiri Pandit community will leave valley").
+In 1989–90 Kashmir, Islamic militants storm and banish Kashmiri Pandits from the Kashmir valley using the slogans Raliv, Chaliv ya Galiv ("convert (to Islam), leave or die") and Al-Safa Batte Dafa ("with god's grace whole Kashmiri Pandit community will leave valley").
 Pushkar Nath Pandit, a teacher, fears for the safety of his son Karan, who has been accused by the militants of being an Indian spy.
 Pushkar requests his friend Brahma Dutt, a civil servant, for Karan's protection.
 Brahma travels with Pushkar to Kashmir and witnesses the violence against Kashmiri Pandits.
 He takes up the issue with the chief minister of Jammu and Kashmir (J&K), who suspends Brahma.

 Militant commander Farooq Malik Bitta, also a former student of Pushkar, breaches Pushkar Nath's house.
 Karan hides in a rice container but is found and shot by Bitta.
 Pushkar and his daughter-in-law Sharda plead for their lives.
 Bitta compels Sharda to eat rice soaked in Karan's blood in exchange for their lives.
 After Bitta and his gang leave the house, Pushkar begs his doctor friend Mahesh Kumar to bring an ambulance and save Karan's life.
 However, the hospital gets taken over by militants, who forbid the hospital staff from treating non-Muslims.
 Subsequently, Karan succumbs to injuries from the gunshots.

 To ensure their safety, Pushkar and his family are taken by their journalist friend Vishnu Ram to Kaul, a Hindu poet who maintains a cordial relationship with Muslims.
 Kaul takes in many Pandits into his home but a group of militants arrives to pick Kaul and his son up under the guise of offering protection.
 The rest of the Pandits leave the place but are later shocked to find corpses of Kaul and his son hanging from trees.

 The refugee Pandits from the Kashmir valley settle in Jammu and live on meagre ration and in poor conditions.
 Brahma is appointed as an advisor to the new Governor of J&K. At his request, the Home Minister visits the Jammu camps where Pushkar demands the removal of Article 370 and the resettlement of Kashmiri Pandits.
 Brahma manages to get Sharda a government job in Nadimarg in Kashmir, and the family moves there.

-One day a group of militants headed by Bitta dress up as members of the Indian Army and arrive at Nadimarg.
+One day, a group of militants headed by Bitta dress up as members of the Indian Army and arrive at Nadimarg.
 They start rounding up the Pandits living there.
 Sharda resists when the militants get hold of her elder son Shiva.
 Angry Farooq strips her and saws her body in half.
 He lines up Shiva and the remaining Pandits and shoots them into a mass grave.
 Pushkar is spared to spread the word about what happened.